react-native-community/directory/README.md

 ### 🏷️ Tags

 - #### `unmaintained`
-  **(_optional_ boolean)** - signify that a library is not maintained.
+  **(_optional_ boolean)** - signify that a library is no longer maintained.
 - #### `dev`
-  **(_optional_ boolean)** - signify that a library is a development tool.
+  **(_optional_ boolean)** - signify that a library is a development tool or is only a part of development process.
 - #### `template`
-  **(_optional_ boolean)** - signify that a library is a project template.
+  **(_optional_ boolean)** - signify that a library is a new project template.

+---

-> _Note:_ If your package is within a monorepo on GitHub, eg: https://github.com/expo/expo/tree/master/packages/expo-web-browser, then the name, description, homepage, and topics (keywords) will be extracted from package.json for that subrepo.
+> __Note:__ If your package is within a monorepo on GitHub, eg: https://github.com/expo/expo/tree/master/packages/expo-web-browser, then the name, description, homepage, and topics (keywords) will be extracted from package.json for that subrepo.
 GitHub stats will be based on the monorepo, because there isn't really another option.

 ## How do I run my own version locally?